Overview

 Robert T. Stroker, Professor, Department of Music Education and Music Therapy, Boyer College of Music and Dance; PhD, Michigan State University.

-Adam Vidiksis, Assistant Professor, Department of Music Studies, Boyer College of Music and Dance; DMA, Temple University.
+Adam Vidiksis, Associate Professor, Department of Music Studies, Boyer College of Music and Dance; DMA, Temple University.

 Timothy Warfield, Visiting Professor, Department of Music Studies, Boyer College of Music and Dance.